LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Proposed Method

 \subsection{Pyramid Level Shifted YOLOv9}

-Conventional YOLO architectures have traditionally adopted a pyramidal structure consisting of P3 (stride 8), P4 (stride 16), and P5 (stride 32) levels to facilitate multi-scale object detection.
-However, as demonstrated in our analysis in Section 4, the vast majority of ship objects in satellite imagery are small in scale.
-Under these conditions, the P5 level, with its stride of 32, dilutes the geometric information of objects, while its excessively large TRF and ERF introduce substantial background noise.
-Our findings specifically indicate that the ERF of the P4 level (approximately 1,024.7 pixels) is sufficient to encompass the global context of a $1024 \times 1024$ input image.
+Conventional YOLO architectures adopt a pyramidal structure at P3, P4, and P5 (strides $2^3\!=\!8$, $2^4\!=\!16$, $2^5\!=\!32$) for multi-scale object detection.
+As established in Sections~\ref{sec:prob_dilution} and \ref{sec:prob_erf}, this configuration is misaligned with the empirical ship scale distribution at both ends.
+The P5 level induces severe feature dilution along the minor axis, while its excessively large receptive field overshoots the observed major-axis scales.

-Based on these data-driven insights, we propose a P-level Shift Strategy.
-First, we introduce a P2 Head (stride 4) capable of capturing high-resolution features.
-This configuration satisfies the condition $\rho_{minor} \ge 1$, thereby ensuring the preservation of the fine-grained morphological characteristics of small ships.
-Second, we prune the P5 backbone and head, which were identified as structurally redundant.
-Specifically, we remove the deepest semantic layers of the backbone that down-sample the input resolution by a factor of 32, along with the corresponding feature fusion blocks in the neck, effectively reducing the model's depth.
+Based on these findings, we propose a Pyramid Level Shift Strategy.
+First, we introduce a P2 head (stride~$2^2\!=\!4$) to capture high-resolution features.
+This configuration ensures $\delta_{minor} = 0$ for ships within the central 95\% of the observed scale distribution (Table~\ref{tab:axis_stats}), preserving the fine-grained spatial information of even the narrowest vessels.
+Second, we prune the P5 backbone and head, which were identified as structurally redundant in Section~\ref{sec:prob_erf}.
+Specifically, we remove the deepest backbone stage that downsamples the input by a factor of 32, together with the corresponding feature fusion blocks in the neck.

-This architectural redesign not only secures computational efficiency but also reallocates the conserved resources to the high-resolution processing at the P2 level.
-Consequently, this approach realizes an optimal architecture that simultaneously achieves model lightweighting and enhanced detection accuracy.